machine-detonation/F7DAA0/README.md

 I am a fictionkin/synpath of [Rocket](https://phighting.wiki/Rocket). (if ya don't know what that means click [here](https://fkin.carrd.co/))

 I am under 16 years old currently.
-(I'll only give out my actual age if we are SUPER close friends because of, y'know, boundaries and privacy)
+(I'll only give out my actual age if we are SUPER close friends because of, y'know, privacy)

 I usually only follow friends of my friends/my friends in general and people that I think are cool/wanna be friends with